 Lockheed Martin (LMT) Gains As Market Dips: What You Should Know

-Heading into today, shares of the aerospace and defense company had gained 2.62% over the past month, lagging the Aerospace sector's gain of 7.86% and the S&P 500's gain of 3.56% in that time.
+Prior to today's trading, shares of the aerospace and defense company had gained 0.95% over the past month.
+This has lagged the Aerospace sector's gain of 2.38% and outpaced the S&P 500's loss of 1.04% in that time.

-Wall Street will be looking for positivity from LMT as it approaches its next earnings report date.
-The company is expected to report EPS of $6.34, up 4.28% from the prior-year quarter.
+LMT will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect LMT to post earnings of $6.34 per share.
+This would mark year-over-year growth of 4.28%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $16.46 billion, up 5.15% from the year-ago period.

-Any recent changes to analyst estimates for LMT should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for LMT.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.02% lower within the past month.
-LMT currently has a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.03% higher.
+LMT is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, LMT is currently trading at a Forward P/E ratio of 12.55.
-For comparison, its industry has an average Forward P/E of 15.21, which means LMT is trading at a discount to the group.
+Investors should also note LMT's current valuation metrics, including its Forward P/E ratio of 12.93.
+Its industry sports an average Forward P/E of 15.37, so we one might conclude that LMT is trading at a discount comparatively.

-Also, we should mention that LMT has a PEG ratio of 2.11.
+We can also see that LMT currently has a PEG ratio of 2.17.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Aerospace - Defense industry currently had an average PEG ratio of 1.87 as of yesterday's close.
+The Aerospace - Defense was holding an average PEG ratio of 1.92 at yesterday's closing price.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.